 Q. The quality of AIM can't be that good if they are free, right?

-Only faculty can determine if a book is good, AIM or not.
-The repositories listed in the AIM guide are known to curate quality resources that have reviews by faculty.
-Many of the open publishing models are more stringent than some print publishers.
+Only faculty can determine quality for their uses, AIM or not.
+The AIM guide provides links to collections used by other institutions and are known to curate resources that have been reviewed by faculty.
+Open publishing models are often similar to those of traditional publishers.
 Many open educational texts have been written by leaders in their fields, are peer-reviewed, and professionally designed.
 Ultimately, you'll need to review the materials and determine if they meet your needs to support student learning outcomes.
-Studies have found that AIM are either equally as or more effective than traditional textbooks.
+Studies have found that AIM are either equally as or more effective with various measures of student success when compared to traditional textbooks.